-- an executive summary, - an orienting overview or introduction, - a narrative explaining the methods you used to select the niche, - a description of the decision-makers and decision-influencers involved in the niche,

-- an annotated itemization of marketing communications techniques you will employ to reach the decision-makers and decision-influencers, and - your overall business plan.
+- an executive summary, - an orienting overview or introduction in which you discuss the project's purposes and goals. - a narrative explaining the methods you used to select the niche, - a description of the decision-makers and decision-influencers involved in the niche. - an annotated itemization of marketing communications techniques you will employ to reach the decision-makers and decision-influencers, and - your overall business plan.